PostgreSQL For Loop

 declare cursor refcursor;

-The syntax to declare a cursor to bound query by the following syntax:
+The syntax to declare a cursor to bound a query is as follows:

 cursor_name [ [no] scroll ] cursor